jrandleman/C-Libraries/C-CPP-Colors/README.md

   // "rprintf" = "printf" but 'r'esets fonts automatically at the end! rprintf("%sHello Again!", bold blue);

-  // "printf" but outputting the the string using ASCII art for its characters printa("Good%s!", "bye");
+  // "printf" but outputting the the string using ASCII art for its characters (in red font)
+  // NOTE: ASCII art printing fcns implicitly invoke "reset" at the end printa("%sGood%s!", red6, "bye");

   return 0;
 }